CANDELbio/pret-prepare/docs/prepare.md

 (get-in mappings [:enum/metastasis "T"])
 ```

-## Config File
+## Config File Parsing

-When the config file is parsed, three different components are extracted:
+When the config file is parsed, four different components are extracted:

 1. Information on structure and context for all entity maps in config tree
 2. Literal data to be transacted
-3. File processing directives defined in the config file (anytime `:pret/file` appears)
+3. File processing directives defined in the config file (any time `:pret/input-file` appears)
+4. Matrix processing directives defined in the config file (any time `:pret.matrix/input-file` appears)

 Functionality for parsing the config file is in the namespace `org.parkerici.pret.parse.config`

-Part of the contextual information that matters is structural.
-That is, the nesting of entities, such as import -> dataset -> assay -> measurement-set, etc. matters.
+The context for all entities is inferred from structure.
+I.e., the nesting of entities, such as import -> dataset -> assay -> measurement-set, etc. must correspond to kind parent and child relations.
 This context is parsed with the library contextual and then stored through annotations on the config’s in-memory edn representation.

 The data that is not stored as literals, but must instead be parsed from files is parsed through `org.parkerici.pret.import.engine.parse.data` using the full schema and import context.
 Each of these directives defines a job that the engine runs.